Shattered Dreams

 The Glass Studio Bible

 Looking for my book Glass Notes?
-Click this link and you will magically be taken to the place where you can purchase it.
+Click this link, and you will magically be taken to where you can purchase it.
+Glass Notes has been in print since 1996 and has sold over 20,000 copies.

 resume